SP23-CSCE482/documented-code-github-documentation-internet_censor_sprint_1/README.md

 To get all associated packages, move to the project file location and run the Node.js command in your respective terminal:

-'npm install'
+`npm install`

 ## Execute Extension

 Open up an instance of chrome.
-Open up the manage extension page 'Extensions pop-up -> Manage Extensions'.
-Then, toggle on developer mode in the top right corner.
-In the top left corner, a button named 'Load unpacked' should have appeared.
-Click on it, and section the folder that holds 'manifest.json' in it.
+Open up the manage extension page `Extensions pop-up -> Manage Extensions`.
+Then, toggle on `Developer Mode` in the top right corner.
+In the top left corner, a button named `Load unpacked` should have appeared.
+Click on it, and select the folder that holds `manifest.json` in it within the project code.
 This should load the extension for use on the browser page.

 ## Execute Testbench